Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 2 ways to invest in the S&P 500

-You can’t invest directly in the S&P 500, as it only tracks the performance of its constituent stocks.
-But there are a couple ways you can invest in S&P 500 companies.
+You can’t invest directly in the S&P 500, as it’s just an index that tracks stock performance.
+It’s not a fund that holds stocks for investors.
+But there are a couple of ways you can invest in S&P 500 companies.

 1. Buy an index fund that tracks the S&P 500